2005 photo essays

 Also, individual car traffic to the site has been limited severly by imbusing a 3km off-limits zone around the Expo site for motorists (this is called "'my car' limitation" in Japanese): there are no parking lots for visitors in the vicinity of the Expo sites, so they need to park in six designated parking areas and from there are transferred by shuttle bus.
 This eases traffic congestion and eliminates nearly all traffic jams, a much welcomed circumstance for motorized staff - for those dependant on public transport (such as the Linimo), it is a living hell though.

 As I mentioned above, other measures seem rather forced and do not live up to their expectations.
 And in some respects, major doubts exist whether the keenness on eco-friendliness has been perceived at all - for example, you still receive everything you buy in plastic bags, wrapped in another plastic bag (as is usual in Japan); change money rolls are also wrapped in plastic instead of paper; etc. Anyhow, conclusively, they are not doing a bad job.

 The biggest problem for me personally is the general approach to the nature theme.
-I didn't expect to come to Japan - once the country where "the future was now" - to be fed with tardy back-to-the-roots eco messages.
-Don't get me wrong - I'm not against reconsideration of the way the societies of today are treating the environment, as it is necessary for all nations to find a new way to solve environmental problems.
+I didn't expect to come to Japan - once the country where "the future was now" - to be met by somewhat hollow "let's get back to nature" eco messages.
+Wouldn't you rather expect presentations of the latest bio-tech instead?

 · Next week: A trip around the Global Commons